-* Superlong bonds outperforms after 20-yr sale meets solid demand
+* Superlong bonds outperforms after 20-yr sale meets solid

 * Hopes of more frequent BOJ bond purchases support market

 * MOF data show Japan investors sold overseas bonds last

 rose on Thursday, getting a lift from a downturn in investors'

 appetite for risk and relief from a smooth sale of 1.2 trillion

 On Wednesday evening, the Bank of Japan held its second

 meeting with JGB market participants to discuss its new monetary

 policy framework unveiled on April 4, under which it will double

 its bond purchases in two years in a bid to defeat deflation.